 It’s ironic (it’s a tragic comedy) watching today’s political ‘prescription’ MMT community keep trying to disguise their politics with their economics—even though it’s their economics (even though it’s what they keep getting wrong/making up) that hurts their cause (that hurts the chances of ever seeing their ‘prescriptions’ become reality).
 Which is why our first rule at Pure MMT for the 100% is that folks should NEVER mix their politics with their economics (because when they do, they dilute their expertise in both at the same time).

-Pure MMT for the 100% has no problem at all with anyone’s politics/proposals for federal policymakers.
+To be clear, Pure MMT for the 100% has no problem at all with anyone’s politics/proposals for federal policymakers.
 It’s your civic duty to speak up about whatever programs you feel that federal gov’t dollars should be spent on.
 The more ‘prescription’ ideas, the merrier; and the more debate over those proposals on that battlefield of ideals, the better.
 May the best proposals win (be approved by Congress).

 In other words, MMTer’s politics are fine; it’s only MMTer’s economics that is their problem.
 Which is exactly why it was not a surprise to pure ‘description’ MMTers (while writing the Seventy Seven Deadly Innocent Misinterpretations) that things would soon start to go poorly for political ‘prescription’ MMTers.
 The only surprise was just how much, how much beyond expectations, that so many folks—from ALL political persuasions—would be critical of MMT.

 As Pure MMT for the 100% has always suggested to today’s MMTers, if you want your ‘prescriptions’ to be taken seriously by experts in the field, you have to get the ‘description’ right.
 For example, if you’re in the MMT kiddie pool wearing ‘taxes don’t fund spending’ floaties, pontificating during a labor shortage about the benefits of having the federal gov’t deficit spend $500B for a Fake Job Guarantee, someone (who might have been a federal civil servant for 25+ years) may someday clue you in on labor unions, the Davis/Bacon Act and the unintended consequences of your good intentions.
 If you are pushing cute stories and dopey catchphrases about it looking like ‘the Fed started lift-off during a recession’ because ‘the Fed has the pedals backwards’ while America is in The Longest Economic Expansion in United States History, don’t be surprised if someone, someday (who might be an Airbus 321 Captain that also knows how money works because he knows how money trades) fills you in on how ridiculous you sound.
-If you’re an academic ‘scholar’ in front of your MMT chalkboard lecturing about how the post-gold standard, modern monetary system really works, someone (who is a former federal gov’t securities / Treasury bond broker that might have written a free book—not a ‘paper’ written by students or teachers in a school—about ‘how the post-gold standard, modern monetary system really works’) may someday let you know what you’re getting wrong.
+If you’re an academic ‘scholar’ in front of your MMT chalkboard lecturing about how the post-gold standard, modern monetary system really works, someone (who is a former federal gov’t securities interdealer / Treasury bond broker that might have written a book—not a ‘paper’ written by students or teachers in a school—about ‘how the post-gold standard, modern monetary system really works’) may someday let you know what you’re getting wrong.

 We hope that these 77DIMs will help future generations of MMTers keep it pure.